gazebosim/gz-fuel-tools/tutorials/01_installation.md

   cmake --build . --config Release
   ```

 4. Optionally, install.
-You wil likely need to run a terminal with admin privileges for this call to succeed.
+You will likely need to run a terminal with admin privileges for this call to succeed.
   ```
   cmake --install . --config Release
   ```